 The site is equipped with multiple tables and campfire rings with grills.
-Vault toilets and drinking water are provided.
+Vault toilets are provided.
 The campground does not provide trash collection and visitors are required to pack out all garbage.
 Drinking water is not available on site, however, it is available at Glacial Springs or Westpoint Campground.

 The campground's shaded group campsite is nestled under towering pine trees along the western shore of Mondeaux Flowage.
 Sites sit right on the edge of the scenic lake, where boats can also be anchored.

 The city of Medford is located about 18 miles from the campground.
 A variety of services can be found there.